MicrosoftDocs/architecture-center/docs/databases/architecture/azure-data-factory-on-azure-landing-zones-baseline-content.md

 ## Antipatterns

 - **The on-premises mindset:** Cloud services address traditional constraints such as procurement time, functionality, and capacity.
 These services also introduce the crucial need for cost management throughout the SDLC.
-Neglecting this factor across people, processes, and technology frequently results in bill shock and stakeholder friction.
+If you neglect this factor across people, processes, and technology, it often results in bill shock and stakeholder friction.

-- **Boundary controls are the answer:** Cloud services, especially PaaS, have made Identity the primary control that needs to be implemented and well-governed.
+- **Boundary controls are the answer:** Cloud services, particularly PaaS, have identity as the primary control that needs to be implemented and well-governed.
 While networking and boundary controls are important, they're only part of the solution and not the complete answer.

-- **Set and forget:** Every cloud solution should undergo regular reviews to assess current usage and performance, and to consider functional and pricing changes in Azure.
-Failure to do so often results in the erosion of value and effectiveness.

 ## Deploy this scenario